TSYS-Merchant/zucchini/README.md

 ## Unit tests

 Looking at our unit tests is always a good way to learn how to use zucchini.
+Please see the following for some hands-on examples:

 * https://github.com/merchantwarehouse/automation-framework/tree/master/automationFramework/src/test/java/com/merchantwarehouse/qa/cukes
 * https://github.com/merchantwarehouse/automation-framework/tree/master/automationFramework/src/test/resources/com/merchantwarehouse/qa/cukes

 #Example output

-Like Cucumber proper, zucchini integrates nicely into a variety of visualization tools, such as Jenkins.
+Like Cucumber, zucchini integrates nicely into a variety of visualization tools, such as Jenkins.
+Any tool that understands Cucumber's output should understand zucchini's too.
 There are a number of tools to visualize Cucumber's results, including:

 * https://github.com/masterthought/jenkins-cucumber-jvm-reports-plugin
 * https://wiki.jenkins-ci.org/display/JENKINS/Cucumber+Test+Result+Plugin